discord-extensions-archived/gradient-buttonsv2/README.md

 ![Preview](./Previews/Message.gif)

 # Other Version
-If you don't like the *fannnncy* transitions, then you're a loser.
-Just kidding, some people don't.
-Just incase there is someone out there who doesn't like the transitions that happen on hover, there is another version and it can be found here: https://github.com/LuckFire/GradientButtons-v2/tree/no-transitions
+If you don't like the *fannnncy* transitions on hover, then there is a version **JUST** for ~~Losers~~ people like you!
+Head over to the link and **make sure you follow the README.md** to understand how to install, since it's different than this. https://github.com/LuckFire/GradientButtons-v2/tree/no-transitions

-### NOTE: PLEASE READ THE README.md FOR INFORMATION ON INSTALLATION, IT IS DIFFERENT COMPARED TO THIS.